Plants and salt ion toxicity

 5. Prioritising the maintenance of potassium to sodium ratio levels in the cytosol

-Effects and control of ion toxicity in plants
+Effects and Control of Ion Toxicity in Plants

 The presence of increased salt ions can lead to many toxic affects.
 An excess of sodium at the root surface can seriously impact the uptake of other cations such as potassium; this can lead to disruption of membrane potential, cell turgor and the disruption of enzyme function.
 Plants are able to overcome this to a degree by operating selective high affinity potassium channels, however even with these mechanisms in place the presence of large quantities of salt in the soil means that the plant can not take up potassium at will, resulting in slower growth and a lack of vigour.